Dev-solder124/genAI/README.md

     │   ├── email_encrypted (boolean)
     │   ├── consent (boolean) - Memory storage permission
     │   ├── is_anonymous (boolean)
+    │   ├── user_instructions (list) 🔒 ENCRYPTED - A list of global instructions from the user.
     │   ├── created_at (string) - ISO 8601 timestamp
     │   └── updated_at (string) - ISO 8601 timestamp (last interaction)
     |